 Within specific field maintains knowledge/expertise on existing/proposed changes in all regulations; interprets and applies relevant laws, regulations, codes and standards, including making recommendations for work environment changes based on interpretations and principles of professional practices. **See “Governing Laws and Regulations” below

-Performs other duties as assigned, including but not limited to, •At the request of campus management (EH&S Director, VC Administration, UCPD Chief, or designated alternate), must be available in a campus disaster or campus hazardous material release/threatened release, to serve in the appropriate emergency response role based upon expertise and, where applicable, designated departmental role.
+Performs other duties as assigned, including but not limited to, •At the request of campus management (EH&S Director, VC Administration, UCPD Chief, or designated alternate), serve in a designate role within the EH&S Emergency Support Function and be on call to the campus Emergency Operations Center in a campus designated disaster or campus hazardous material release/threatened release.
+Provide appropriate emergency response role based upon expertise and, where applicable, designated departmental role.

-Specific laws and regulations are too numerous to list.•Extensive laboratory inspection experience •Thorough knowledge/understanding of specific EH&S field(s) including related laws and regulations; and general knowledge/understanding of all EH&S fields. •Thorough knowledge and skill in applying and interpreting applicable local, state, and federal regulations and related standards and guidelines. •Thorough written, verbal, and interpersonal communication skills, including political acumen and skill to communicate effectively in a diverse environment. •Strong analytical and organizational skills to organize, prioritize and manage the successful completion of projects within time and budget constraints. •Skill to appropriately use technology and relevant scientific equipment as required. •Ability to apply standard or existing professional approaches and techniques from more than one environmental, health, and safety disciplines to solve difficult problems. •Experience with a variety of professional environmental, health and safety field work.
+Specific laws and regulations are too numerous to list.•Prior experience with electrical, mechanical, and some chemical safety as well as experience with cryogens and various energized equipment found in Engineering and Physics department labs. •Thorough knowledge/understanding of specific EH&S field(s) including related laws and regulations; and general knowledge/understanding of all EH&S fields. •Thorough knowledge and skill in applying and interpreting applicable local, state, and federal regulations and related standards and guidelines. •Thorough written, verbal, and interpersonal communication skills, including political acumen and skill to communicate effectively in a diverse environment. •Strong analytical and organizational skills to organize, prioritize and manage the successful completion of projects within time and budget constraints. •Skill to appropriately use technology and relevant scientific equipment as required. •Ability to apply standard or existing professional approaches and techniques from more than one environmental, health, and safety disciplines to solve difficult problems. •Experience with a variety of professional environmental, health and safety field work.

 The University of California was chartered in 1868 and its flagship campus - envisioned as a "City of Learning" - was established at Berkeley, on San Francisco Bay.
 Today the world's premier public university and a wellspring of innovation, UC Berkeley occupies a 1,232 acre campus with a sylvan 178-acre central core.
 From this home its academic community makes key contributions to the economic and social well-being of the Bay Area, California, and the nation.